Skip to main content

 3.1 Weapon(s)

 Any animate or inanimate device, instrument, material, or substance used for, or is readily capable of, causing death or serious bodily injury.
 Any device that is deadly or dangerous, as well as replicas or facsimiles that may be perceived as a Weapon.
-Includes firearms, knives of any length, conducted energy devices such as stun guns, incendiary devices and explosives.
+Includes firearms, knives with blades 3 inches or longer, conducted energy devices such as stun guns, incendiary devices and explosives.

 4. Responsibilities and Procedures